 Unfortunately, the BIGGEST problem with Fibromyalgia and Magnesium is that blood Magnesium Levels are extraordinarily inaccurate and do NOT give information about who can benefit from taking magnesium.
 Magnesium blood tests, except in cases where they are HIGH due to kidney function, should be entirely ignored.
 Instead, relying only on the Symptoms of Magnesium Deficiency is a much better, more accurate and research supported way to determine the need for magnesium.

-When you take a look at the Fibromyalgia Cause and Diagnosing Fibromyalgia pages, you'll see that Fibromyalgia is NOT a disease- despite your doctor giving you a 'diagnosis', it is a SYMPTOM.
+When you take a look at the Fibromyalgia Cause and Diagnosing Fibromyalgia pages, you'll see that Fibromyalgia is NOT a disease- it is a SYMPTOM.
 And the connection between Fibromyalgia and Magnesium deficiency is strong enough to make it a suspect in being- at least in part- one of the causes of Fibromyalgia.

 Across the board, it seems as though the ONE similarity that all Fibromyalgia patients share is the experience of having had an EXTREMELY stressful experience or series of lower level stressful experiences.
 Well, stress hormone production requires high levels of magnesium and stressful experiences can lead to magnesium deficiencies as well as Adrenal Gland Fatigue.